smblodgett/chess/notes.md

 in industry/practical applications, you want to do command-line builds so that you can quickly compile, test, install, etc your software without using an IDE

 Maven is one such command-line build supporter for Java.

+Console-user interfaces: can be formatted with formatted text, color, graphics

+"Control codes": certain strings you can pass to console that make the console appear different ways/do different things